ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-azure-ad-b2c.md

 ﻿# Connect Azure AD B2C with OpenID Connect authentication method

-Foxids can be connected to Azure AD B2C with OpenID Connect and thereby authenticating end users in an Azure AD B2C tenant.
+FoxIDs can be connected to Azure AD B2C with OpenID Connect and thereby authenticating end users in an Azure AD B2C tenant.

 ## Configure integration

 This chapter describes how to configure a connection with OpenID Connect Authorization Code flow and PKCE, which is the recommended OpenID Connect flow.

-**1 - Start by creating an OpenID Connect authentication method client in [Foxids Control Client](control.md#foxids-control-client)**
+**1 - Start by creating an OpenID Connect authentication method client in [FoxIDs Control Client](control.md#foxids-control-client)**

  1. Add the name
  2. Select show advanced settings